 "It was a shame for Checo because I think he would have been up there as well today with a clean lap, but that’s encouraging for the F1 sprint tomorrow.
 Now the challenge will be to hold onto the lead tomorrow - we have got to get a good start, convert it and go from there.
 The aim tomorrow is to try and bag as many points as we can before the race on Sunday".

-Charles Leclerc says that qualifying ended not as he expected but he is overall satisfied with P2:
+Charles Leclerc says that qualifying did not end as he expected but he remains generally satisfied with P2:

 "Qualifying didn’t end exactly as I wanted it to, but starting the race from P2 isn’t too bad.
 It was a tricky one.
 Q1 and Q2 were all about making it through to Q3 - and then pushing hard.
 I did one strong lap in the last session, then decided to abort my second lap to save the tyres for my last two runs at the end of Q3.
 Unfortunately, that never happened because of the red flags.
 It’s a shame, but everything is still possible.
 We’ve been competitive in all sessions so far and have the potential to fight for the win tomorrow".

-In contrast, Carlos Sainz Jr. is sorry for what happened today:
+In contrast, Carlos Sainz Jr. expresses regret over what happened today:

 "This is a very tough one to take and there is little to say other than sorry to the entire team and every fan out there.
 I wasn’t even pushing that hard, as we had more than enough pace to make it into Q3 comfortably.
 The car surprised me with a snap and I couldn’t stop it before hitting the wall.
 Thinking positively, the weekend is not over yet and I still have the Sprint race and the Grand Prix on Sunday to try to recover.
 It’s a difficult moment but now it’s time to focus on what is ahead".

-Laurent Mekies, Racing Director, is grateful for his team’s work but the timing of the fourth red flags worked against their fortune:
+Laurent Mekies, Racing Director, expresses gratitude for his team’s work but acknowledges that the timing of the fourth red flags worked against them:

-Sebastian Vettel is pleased with today’s performance as it was his first time in Q3 in 2022:
+Sebastian Vettel is pleased with today’s performance as it was his first time in Q3 in 2022 and comments:

 "I am pleased with the job we did today.
 It was my first time in Q3 in 2022 and the first time this year for both cars in Q2, which is a great effort by the team.
 It took a while to get comfortable, but by the first run of Q2 I was pretty happy.
 In Q3, I only had one clean lap.
 On the second attempt, I braked late and ran wide in Turn Two, and then it was all red flags from there.
 It is a shame it ended in a bit of an anticlimax, but we should be able to have a good weekend from here".

-Mattia continues and says that they are now experiencing what they have had in the past, especially during the 2020 season because the team is working well but criticisms continue to arrive because the results do not correspond to what is expected:
+Mattia adds that they are now experiencing a situation similar to what they went through in the past, particularly during the 2020 season.
+Despite working well, the team continues to face criticism because the results have not met expectations:

 "Over the years I've never laughed and you couldn't laugh.
 I think when you're in a situation like we've been in the last two years, where you're taking criticism and not getting the results you want, you can't smile.
 The 2020 season was really one of suffering and when one is suffering you can't laugh.
 There was hope, though, because I had faith in this team, I could see that it was working well and so there was hope that we could really come back in 2022 with a competitive car.
 But you can only verify this when you go on track: Formula 1 is not an absolute sport that depends only on yourself, it also depends on what others do".